-If the MT_NIDD_modification_cancellation feature is supported and the SCS/AS decides to replace the pending downlink data delivery in the SCEF, the SCS/AS shall send an HTTP PUT message to the SCEF, using the URI received in the response to the request that has created the individual downlink data delivery resource.
+If the MT_NIDD_modification_cancellation feature is supported and the SCS/AS decides to replace the pending downlink data delivery in the SCEF, the SCS/AS shall send an HTTP PUT message to the SCEF for the "Individual NIDD downlink data delivery" resource, using the URI received in the response to the request that has created the individual downlink data delivery resource.
 The External Identifier or MSISDN shall remain unchanged from previous values.
-Upon receipt of the HTTP PUT request from the SCS/AS, the SCEF shall check whether a pending non-IP data exists with the same URI (i.e. resource exists).
+Upon receipt of the HTTP PUT request from the SCS/AS, if the SCEF cannot successfully fulfil the received HTTP PUT request due to an internal error or an error in the HTTP request, the SCEF shall send a proper HTTP error response as described in subclause 5.2.6 or, if the "Redirect3XX" feature as defined in subclause 5.6.4 is supported, an HTTP redirect response, i.e. 307 Temporary Redirect or 308 Permanent Redirect, otherwise, the SCEF shall check whether a pending non-IP data exists with the same URI (i.e. resource exists).
 If it is found, the SCEF shall replace it with the new non-IP data and continue waiting for any message from the MME/SGSN for the UE indicating either the non-IP PDN connection is being established or the UE is reachable (such message may be an MO NIDD); otherwise the SCEF shall respond 409 Conflict with a cause value "SENDING" in the "cause" attribute of the "ProblemDetails" structure indicating replacement failure.
 If the buffered data is already delivered, the SCEF shall respond with 404 Not Found and include a cause value a cause value "ALREADY_DELIVERED" in the "cause" attribute of the "ProblemDetails" structure indicating replacement failure.